The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 - The LSP-R is grounded in personality psychology.
 It identifies traits and tendencies linked to leadership potential.
 Instead of evaluating behaviors in the moment, it offers predictive insight about future performance and role fit, which helps leaders spot hidden talent and create development plans based on what is possible, rather than what is already present.

-A differentiating feature of the LSP-R is benchmarking — tailoring the report to a subset of competencies most relevant to a role, team, or organization.
+A differentiating feature of the LSP-R is benchmarking — tailoring the focus of the report to a subset of competencies most relevant to a role, team, or organization.
 Benchmarking allows teams to create their own success profile for what leadership looks like in their specific context.

 Benefits of benchmarking the LSP-R include: